 - Acting for IAG in relation to a claim against EQC arising from the sequencing of land and building repairs following the Canterbury earthquakes (High Court, ongoing).

-- Acting for the Commerce Commission in proceedings against Vector Limited in relation to a breach of quality standards (High Court, ongoing).
+- Acting for the Commerce Commission in proceedings against Wilson Parking in relation to a car park acquisition (High Court, settled 2019).

 - Acting for the Commerce Commission in relation to its decision not to approve the proposed merger between Stuff and NZME (NZME Ltd v Commerce Commission NZHC 3206; NZME Ltd v Commerce Commission NZCA 389).

 - Acting for Mobil Oil New Zealand in a claim arising from the administration of Solid Energy (Gibson v Mobil Oil New Zealand Ltd NZHC 41).